Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Terminal 2 Departure Duty-Free Shop Le Labo

 Unexpectedly found Le Labo at Terminal 2 departure duty-free shop.
-The sales clerk mentioned a current promotion: new members get a coupon discount, making the 50ml price NT $5,500, cheaper than buying inside Japan (about NT $5,800).
+The sales assistant mentioned a promotion where new members get a coupon, making the 50ml price NT $5,500, cheaper than buying in Japan (about NT $5,800).

 Latest Price List for 2025 — 50ml:

-Tax-refunded price at Japanese stores: approximately NT $5,700
+Tax-refunded price at Japanese stores: about NT $5,700

-Japan Airport Stores Duty-free price: about NT $5,200 🤩 — I bought mine at Narita Airport Terminal 2 after passing through security this time.
+Japan Airport Store Duty-free price: about NT $5,200 🤩 — I bought it this time only after leaving Narita Airport Terminal 2 departure area.

 While wandering around the airport waiting for boarding, there are two rows of free massage chairs next to D1 The North Face (you can get free tokens from nearby stores to use them).